damfad/damfad/README.md

 - 💬   Ask me about **Anything**
 - 📫   How to reach me: [LinkedIn](https://www.linkedin.com/in/damilola-fadele/)
 - ⚡   Fun fact: I love Chess and Basketball 🏀
-- 🍓   This page is always inder construction
+- 🍓   This page is always under construction